Mural on Panmure Street, Newstead

 Mount Alexander Shire Council is commissioning a bold new mural for the refurbished Panmure Street public toilets in Newstead.
 We're looking for an artist to create a vibrant wrap‑around artwork that deters graffiti and brings local stories to life.

-Mount Alexander Shire Council invites artists to submit their interest in creating a permanent mural installation on a newly refurbished toilet block in Newstead, Victoria.
-Applications close 9.00am, Monday 2 March 2026.
+Mount Alexander Shire Council invited artists to submit their interest in creating a permanent mural installation on a newly refurbished toilet block in Newstead, Victoria.

 The project